roob-p/QuickPlatformCategories-PlayniteExtension/docs/README.md

 ✨ *Automatically create and assign platform/source categories to your games for faster filtering in Playnite.
 Perfect for large libraries, emulator setups, and mixed platforms.*

-This extension automatically assigns each game to categories based on its platform or source, including short user-defined names (e.g. Sony PlayStation 2 → PS2) making it easy to keep your library organized, especially after importing new games.
+This extension automatically assigns each game to categories based on its platform or source, including short user-defined names (e.g. Sony PlayStation 2 → PS2), so it's easier to keep your library organized (especially after importing new games) and to switch between different platforms quickly.

 ### ➡️ Why use it:
 - It allows you to quickly filter games across different platforms in a much more intuitive and responsive way compared to Playnite's built-in "Platform" and "Library" filters, which can be slow and uncomfortable considering that: